John Martyn 90s Giglist

 1990-06-02 UK, Swindon (Wiltshire), Wyvern Theatre.

 1990-06-03 Scotland, Glasgow, Custom House Quay.
-John played at the Bandstand by the river Clyde for 'The Big Day' celebrating Glasgow City of Culture.
+Sunday afternoon free program.
+John played for twenty minutes at the Bandstand by the river Clyde for 'The Big Day' celebrating Glasgow City of Culture.
 Alan Thomson was on bass.
-UK, There also is a mention of Wolverhampton, Civic Hall for this date.
+Also a saxophone player.
+John shared the bill for this stage with among others Eddi Reader, Paco Pena, Aly Bain and Phil Cunningham and Dick Gaughan.
+The show was broadcast live by Channel 4.

 1990-06-04 UK, Hayes, Beck Theatre.